zaydan42/AndroidMic-USBOnly/README.md

     <details>
     <summary>More about connection configurations</summary>

-  For TCP/UDP, you will need to enter the PC address and port.
-You can find that information from the log area on PC app.

-  For USB adb, set your phone to developer mode and enable USB debugging.

   For USB serial, make sure your phone's USB setting is charging only.
 With this option, the app will ask your permission to launch the app in accessory mode.

     </details>